 Applications for WIPO for recovery of domains can be costly.
 It is imperative for businesses who consider that they have valuable IP or intellectual property rights to protect to firstly secure the most popular domain names comprised of that brand, business or product name.
 A properly collected and maintained domain name or IP bundle combined with a registered trademark or trademarks is a far more cost effective brand protection strategy.

-We are experienced domain name and on-line IT law experts.
-If you are experiencing issues with on-line passing off, trademark infringement in meta tags, screen scraping or other issues affecting your site, contact us today for a consultation.
-Our Dublin city centre law offices are always welcoming and our service is personable.
+Our members are experienced domain name and on-line IT law experts.
+If you are experiencing issues with on-line passing off, trademark infringement in meta tags, screen scraping or other issues affecting your site, contact us today and we will set up a consultation wtih our specialist.